JLDevOps/Java-Server-Client/src/README.txt

 			a.
 Immediately contact the programmer
 	4. The server will display a successful message with: "Server Ready for Receiving"

+**If you are on the Rutgers Network and setting up the Server on any ILABS machine -- please use any ports more than 1024 due to permission error.
+Recommended to use PORT - 10000

 2. For the Client File:
 	1. Go into the "src" folder